-- 36 Sections 92-92F of Income Tax Act, 1961 prescribe Transfer Pricing regulations for computing the taxable income and expenditure from 'international transactions' between 'associated enterprises' on an 'arm's length' basis.
+- 46 Sections 92-92F of Income Tax Act, 1961 prescribe Transfer Pricing regulations for computing the taxable income and expenditure from 'international transactions' between 'associated enterprises' on an 'arm's length' basis.
 These regulations, inter alia, also require the maintenance of prescribed documents and information including furnishing a report from an Accountant within the due date of filing the return of income.
 The Company has undertaken necessary steps to comply with the Transfer Pricing regulations.
-The Management is of the opinion that the international transactions are at arm's length, and hence the aforesaid legislation will not have any impact on the financial statements, particularly on the amount of tax expense and that of provision for taxation. - 37 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+The Management is of the opinion that the international transactions are at arm's length, and hence the aforesaid legislation will not have any impact on the financial statements, particularly on the amount of tax expense and that of provision for taxation. - 47 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
 However, the date on which the Code will come into effect has not been notified and the final rules / interpretation have not yet been issued.
-The company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective.
+The company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective. - 48 During the year ended March 31, 2022; the Company has re-classified income from unexercised rights which are non-refundable in nature from other income to revenue from operations since it provides more reliable and relevant information to the users of its financial statements as it is more aligned to practices adopted by its competitors.
+Accordingly, previous period numbers have also been regrouped to confirm to the current period presentation.

-38 COVID-19 Pandemic
+49 COVID-19 Pandemic